simurgh9/wordle/README.md

 Both of these players play like a human (on an algorithmic level).
 They maintain a list of words, i. e., their vocabulary and sieve it using the information revealed by the colour-coded tiles at each guess.
 Then they pick their next best guess from the sieved list and so forth.
 I am calling this "AI" because, well, there are probabilities and data involved (heh ok sorry...).

-To see the data or word-list with word-frequency comma-separated: `wordle --data` or `wordle -dt`.

 Lastly, `wordle --help` or `wordle -h` will print out help.

 # Development